regenduft/bestellsystem/MODELL.md

 - CharField location

 #### SoLaWi shareholders entry (User):
-- type of weekly basket
+- type of default basket
+- counterorder (an OrderContent field)
 - Depot
 - FloatField: Number of shares (positive integer or 0,5 for small share)
-- Assets in EV (strictly positive with max capacity of 8 weekly baskets) momentary order included
+- Assets in EV (strictly positive with max capacity to be implemented) momentary order included

 ii.
 The inclusion of the momentary order is needed to order anything currently, but a concept for counter-ordering and regularly ordering is needed e.g. change in counter-ordering is only effektiv for next ordering and initiating a regularly order needs first ordering date, deleting of a regularly order results in a loss of savings.

 ##### Validators:
 - validate number of shares
-- validate nssets
+- validate assets

 ii.
 When initializing a new one ask for Depot, and type of weekly basket (e.g. sell meat).